lpezet/etl-js/README.md

 I could script it all in either bash or in NodeJS.
 I could then add it to a source repository and share this ETL process.
 To make it more readable I could save the queries in different files (instead of a giant convoluted bash/JS script), make the MySQL server IP/Port more configurable (to switch between CI/QA/Prod environment), start handling foreseable errors (file missing, not compressed, no data to export, etc.), and at that point I'd have quite a lot of code and files to manage already.
 Also the essence of the process will get lost in all those lines of code and files.

-A good and clear example of an **ETL-JS Template** can be found here: [Precipitation & snowfall summary for specific weather stations](https://github.com/lpezet/etl-js-cli/blob/master/examples/prcp_snow_chart.yml).
+A good and concrete example of an **ETL-JS Template** can be found here: [Precipitation & snowfall summary for specific weather stations](https://github.com/lpezet/etl-js-cli/blob/master/examples/prcp_snow_chart.yml).

 # Concept